Last updated on July 28th, 2021 at 12:07 pm

 From the village of Lakones located on the mountain that surrounds it from the north, you have a spectacular view of the small beaches and capes that form its diverse shores.

-At the largest cape, there is the famous monastery of Paleokastritsa which is visited by thousands of tourists.
+At the largest cape, there is the famous monastery of Paleokastritsa, which thousands of tourists visit.

 Among its exhibits are the bones of a whale that once hatched on the wild rocks of the area.